cpietsch/vikus-viewer/README.md

 ### t-SNE

 As an alternative to the temporal view, you can create a t-SNE layout based on image similarity.
 The script in [vikus-viewer-script](https://github.com/cpietsch/vikus-viewer-script) creates a tsne.csv which can be put next to the data.csv in the `/data` folder.
-Image similarity is calculated via the [imagenet activation logit](https://beta.observablehq.com/@cpietsch/imagenet-activation-logit) and then run throught t-SNE.
+Image similarity is calculated via the [imagenet activation logit](https://beta.observablehq.com/@cpietsch/imagenet-activation-logit) and then run through t-SNE.
 An additional spacing step ensures no overlaying images in the distribution.

 ## Credits